 The paper is organized as follows.
-In Sec.\ II we present the main formulation of the master equation approach under SCBA, without specifying the concrete systems.
-The presentation in this central part constitutes a number of subsections: we first outline in II(A) the master equation approach under Born approximation to quantum transport, then discuss in II(B) the basic idea of the SCBA which is further implemented in II(C) to construct the improved master equation approach; subsequently, in II(D) and II(E), we consider the steady state and prove an {\it exact equivalence} with the nGF approach for noninteracting systems.
-In Sec.\ III, we continue a challenging test for the proposed approach, by applying it to the transport through an interacting quantum dot, showing a recovery of the nonequilibrium Kondo effect.
-In Sec.\ IV we apply the approach to an Aharonov-Bohm double-dot interferometer, first recovering the exact result of noninteracting dots, then extending the study of interacting double-dots from large bias limit to arbitrary voltage.
-Finally, in Sec.\ V we summarize the work.
-As complementary materials, we arrange three Appendices (A, B and C) for some particular details which are omitted in the main text.
+In Sec.\ II we present the main formulation of the master equation approach under SCBA.
+This central part constitutes a number of subsections: we first outline in Sec.\ II.A the master equation approach to quantum transport under the Born approximation, then discuss in Sec.\ II.B the basic idea of the SCBA which is further implemented in Sec.\ II.C to construct the improved master equation; subsequently, in Sec.\ II.D and E we consider the steady state and prove an {\it exact equivalence} to the nGF approach for noninteracting systems.
+In Sec.\ III, we perform a more challenging test by applying the SCBA-ME to transport through an interacting quantum dot, where the recovery of the nonequilibrium Kondo effect will be demonstrated.
+Finally, we summarize the work in Sec.\ V. As complementary materials, we arrange five Appendices for some technical details in addition to the main text.